Lochnivar/ashverse/canon-refresher-for-ai.md

 - ❌ Bad: "In 1875, President X did Y..." (making things up)
 - ✅ Good: "I don't have 1875 events in context.
 Should I check timeline docs?"

+### Canon Locking Rule: AI Never Locks Canon
+- **AI NEVER locks canon** - Only the user can lock canon
+- **AI NEVER marks things as "LOCKED"** in documents
+- **AI NEVER asserts permanence** ("this is final," "this locks it down," etc.)
+- **If user says "lock this":** Mark it as locked in documents, but understand only user's explicit statement creates the lock
+- **If you see "LOCKED" in documents:** That's user-established canon, respect it
+- **If canon seems unclear:** Ask user for clarification, don't assume permanence

+**Example:**
+- ❌ Bad: "This is now LOCKED canon" or "This locks it down completely"
+- ✅ Good: "This appears to be established canon based on [document].
+Should I treat this as locked?"
+- ✅ Good: User says "Lock this" → You mark it as locked in the document

+### Hash Consistency Tracking Rule
+- **After editing ANY markdown file:** Calculate new hash using `python scripts/calculate-hash.py <file-path>`
+- **Update file's own hash:** If file has "Document Dependencies" section, update "This Document's Hash"
+- **Update dependent files:** Find files that depend on edited file and update their dependency hashes
+- **Verify:** Run `python scripts/calculate-hash.py` to check for hash mismatches
+- **See:** `ai-rules/hash-consistency-tracking.md` for full procedure

+**Quick Process:**
+1. Edit file
+2. Calculate hash: `python scripts/calculate-hash.py <file>`
+3. Update hashes in dependent files (if any)
+4. Verify: `python scripts/consistency-checker.py`

 ### Proactive Refresh Reminder

 **Volunteer a refresh when:**